sdr-enthusiasts/docker-piaware/README.md

   * `3.5.3-arm32v7` (`3.5.3` branch, `Dockerfile`)
 * `development` (`master` branch, `Dockerfile`, `amd64` architecture only, not recommended for production)

+## Contributors
+ * Thanks to [Jan Collijs](https://github.com/visibilityspots) for contributing to the 3.7.1, 3.7.2 and 3.8.0 releases.

 ## Changelog

 ### v3.8.0
  * Update piaware to v3.8.0
  * Update tcllauncer to v1.10
  * Update mlatclient to v0.2.11
  * Update tcllib to v1.20